trt14/onze_coffee_app/README.md

 <br></br>

 ## Reminder
- <h3 style="font-family:Trebuchet MS, sans-serif;">We can’t wait to see the incredible work you’re about to create! 🎨☕ᝰ.ᐟ</h3>
+**We can’t wait to see the incredible work you’re about to create! 🎨☕ᝰ.ᐟ**